The Champions Walk

 Indulge yourself in Hazeltine's history by reliving each championship’s display showcasing memorabilia and timeless stories.
 Each championship is featured with a plaque giving a brief description paired with a list of included artifacts.
-Finally, stroll across life-size replicas of the famous PGA Championship Trophy, Ryder Cup Trophy, U.S. Amateur Havemeyer Trophy, U.S. Open Trophy and U.S. Women’s Open Trophy (pictured).
+Finally, stroll across replicas of the famous PGA Championship Trophy, Ryder Cup Trophy, U.S. Amateur Havemeyer Trophy, U.S. Open Trophy, and U.S. Women’s Open Trophy (pictured).

-The 75-foot-long hall is highlighted as the connection between Hazeltine’s golf shop and member dining facility.
-The Champions Walk reflects these themes and each case honors Tot's vision for championship golf in Minnesota.
+The 75-foot-long hall is highlighted as the connection between Hazeltine’s Golf Shop and member dining facility.
+The Champions Walk reflects these themes and each case honors Tot's vision for championship golf.

 Dedicated to curating the collection is The Heritage Committee, a group of club members committed to not only preserving the history of the club, but showcasing it to fellow members, guests, and visitors.